CANADIAN FATCA LITIGATION UPDATE December 7, 2019:

 You are contributing to raising the money needed to pay the legal costs to litigate with the Government of Canada — to prevent Canada from imposing the U.S. FATCA law directly on Canada and Canadians.

-Appellants Gwen and Kazia ask you for $30,793 in 30 DAYS to make $45,000 December 15 payment for appeal of FATCA Federal Court decisions.
+The Alliance for the Defence of Canadian Sovereignty and Gwen and Kazia have raised $24,612 in this funding round.
+We ask you for $20,388 in EIGHT DAYS to make $45,000 December 15 payment for appeal of FATCA Federal Court decisions.

-You can SEND DONATIONS by cheque, cash, PayPal (easiest) and transfers.
+You can DONATE by cheque, cash, PayPal (easiest) and transfers.

 Gwen and Kazia ask for your help in paying for the legal costs of the appeal.
 If you feel that FATCA IGA laws harm you or someone that you know, PLEASE DONATE.